Mentor Supported Shadowing Program

 Apply Now!

 The Deaf Hub promotes representation of deaf and hard-of-hearing (D/HH) individuals in health care & biomedical science careers.
 The Deaf Hub does this by supporting students in identifying opportunities to network with practicing healthcare professionals.
-D/HH RIT students who want to shadow D/HH healthcare professionals and participate in a mentoring program to maximize their preparation for a career in healthcare are encouraged to apply.
+NTID-supported students interested in shadowing healthcare professionals and take part in a mentoring program designed to prepare them for a career in healthcare are encouraged to apply.

 Learn more and fill out the MSSP application